 Eat stop eat method

 You fast for a complete 24 hours one to two times a week, such as breakfast to breakfast, then eat normally on your non-fasting days.
-This method is the most extreme and may be difficult if you’re new to fasting.
+This method is the most extreme and may be difficult to maintain long term or if you’re new to fasting.

 Besides feeling pangs of hunger, fasting can have side effects, including headaches, insomnia, fatigue, nausea and changes to your overall mood.